Trump walks back summit comments, says he supports intel agencies on Russia meddling

 Trump also defended his summit with Russian President Vladimir Putin, insisting it was a success in spite of the widespread political backlash at home over his remarks at a Helsinki news conference.

+"I think this was our most successful visit and that had to do, as you know, with Russia.
+I met with Russian president Vladimir Putin in an attempt to tackle some of the most pressing issues facing humanity," Trump said.
+"We have never been in a worse relationship with Russia than we are as of a few days ago, and I think that's gotten substantially betterand I think it has the possibility of getting much better."

+Later Tuesday afternoon, the White House circulated a press release of all the ways President Trump is "protecting our elections and standing up to Russia's malign activities," while also strengthening alliances and "troop readiness in Europe."

-The president drew criticism, even from some of his closest Republican allies, for his comments in which he seemed to accept Putin's denials of election meddling in conflict with his own intelligence community's conclusion that Russia did, in fact, interfere in the election.
+The president drew criticism, even from some of his closest Republican allies, for his earlier comments during the summit's press conference in which he seemed to accept Putin's denials of election meddling in conflict with his own intelligence community's conclusion that Russia did, in fact, interfere in the election.

 Among the strongest rebukes of the president's performance came from close ally Newt Gingrich, who called for Trump to immediately correct what he characterized as the "the most serious mistake of his presidency."